 They have a longer life span

-Yes, mini horses can be trained to be service animals for the disabled and those in need.
+Yes, miniature pet horses can be trained to be service animals for the disabled and those in need.
 These highly intelligent creatures are notorious for their sharp wits.
 Yes really!
 Some people consider them a substitute for dogs.

 They are great around kids

 Of course, they do have horse-like behavior.
 Occasionally they show the aggressive traits of some horse breeds.
 However, most miniature horses are bred as domestic animals and have a history of behaving well around kids and people.
 On most occasions, they are completely harmless and great animals for children.